charliegerard/myo_drone/README.md

 Description
 =======================

-Control an AR Drone 2.0 using a Leap Motion and display video & control visualization in browser.
+Control a Parrot AR Drone using a Myo armband and display video & control visualization in browser.

 How to Fly
 =======================

-(TODO: Need to improve commands.
-May be really sensitive.)

-1. To takeoff, hold hand over Leap Motion.
-2. Keeping fingers together, move hand right to move drone right, left to move drone left, up to move drone up, down to move drone down, forward to move drone forward and backward to move drone backwards.
-3. To rotate, make a circle with pointer finger in a clockwise or counterclockwise motion.
+1. Clone this repo and run 'npm install' and then 'node server.js'
+2. To takeoff, execute the 'fingers spread' gesture.
+3. Wave your hand left or right to change the drone's direction.
-4. To land, remove hand.
+4. To land, execute the 'fist' gesture.

 Stack
 =======================